maabed/karak-dashboard-docs/source/index.html.md

   - Same as the Progress circles above you should include the ProgressBar.js Javascript file.

 * Placeholder loader.
-  - This famous loader is used as stand alone plugin meaning that it doesn't need any libraries, all you need to do is to include the blue dashboard Style file and use it just like the example does.
+  - This famous loader is used as stand alone plugin meaning that it doesn't need any libraries, all you need to do is to include the Karak dashboard Style file and use it just like the example does.

 * Indeterminate loaders.
   - To use any of the indeterminate loaders all you need to do is to include the dashboard style file as before and do as the example shows.

 <aside class="notice">
-Please note that in blue dashboard the loaders are displayed and hidden using Jquery.
+Please note that in Karak dashboard the loaders are displayed and hidden using Jquery.
 </aside>

 ```html